daboe01/cappusance/README.md

 ```
 Mojolicious is a perfect match for creating backends (http://mojolicio.us/).
 This modern perl framework comes with a powerful rest router and a builtin static server for serving the Cappuccino framework.
-The REST dialect of Cappusance can be easily adapted to any backend.
-Ideally, you only need to subclass FSStore and override a few simple methods.

 Unfortunately, i did not yet have the time to write documentation for the ORM-part (i.e. Fireside.j) and how everything fits together.
 However, a comprehensive use case is here:
 <https://github.com/daboe01/Clinical>